GalaluddinOwais/The-Evolving-Green-Thing/README.md

 #### The Floor Is Lava

-The goal is to avoid touching the lower boundary as long as possible (Note that the amount of movement is limited for that "thing")
+The goal is to avoid contact with the lower boundary as long as possible (Note that the amount of movement is limited for that type of "thing")

 ![lava](https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/137060dc-7c4d-46d3-8be2-714f5455bd0b)

 #### Find The Way To The Roof

-The goal is to get as close as possible to the upper boundary
+The goal is to get as close as higher as possible

 ::::::::::::::::::: Rank based selection :::::::::::::::::::::: :::::::::: Fitness porportionate selection :::::::::::